 Report it! - report an instance of dog fouling using our online form.

-Derbyshire Dales District Council responded to the views of local people by introducing new dog orders that become law in public spaces across the Derbyshire Dales from 1 April 2015.
+Derbyshire Dales District Council responded to the views of local people by introducing new dog orders that became law in public spaces across the Derbyshire Dales from 1 April 2015.

 The District Council's Environment Committee approved plans on 26 February 2015 to adopt exclusion orders and a dogs-on-leads policy in certain areas - and give council workers powers to issue fixed penalty notices to dog owners who fail to remove dog mess left by their animals in public places.